 Successfully completing students who achieve a minimum of 85% attendance will receive a Diploma in Foundation Studies.
 The Diploma carries 30 ECTS and is aligned with Level 6 on the National Framework of Qualifications (NFQ).
 At present, the Diploma is an internal qualification, recognised for the purposes of entry to NUI Galway only.
 Students cannot use the qualification for entry to other higher education institutes unless by private arrangement.

-A small number of degree courses at NUI Galway will not consider applications on the basis of successful completion of an Access course.
-These include courses in Medicine, mature Nursing, and Accountancy.
+- A small number of degree courses at NUI Galway will not consider applications on the basis of successful completion of an Access course.
+These include Commerce with Accountancy, Medicine and Global Language Degrees.

 You may apply to other higher education institutes when you make your CAO application.
 It is up to you to find out about the specific entry requirements for other institutes and whether they will consider your Diploma in Foundation Studies for the purposes of entry.